auspicious946/jarvis/README.md

 # jarvis
-This project was originally made by a friend of mine.
+This project was originally made by @NuclearVenom
-@NuclearVenom
+## Overview
+We aimed to create a Python bot which would analyse a user's voice command, and thereby perform necessary tasks.